bhelsel/brian-helsel-personal-website/content/projects.md

 1. **Estimating walking intensity in adults with Down syndrome using a portable accelerometer**
   + *Role*: Principal Investigator

-  + *Funding*: Clinical and Translational Science Award (CTSA) grant from the National Center for Advancing Translational Sciences (NCATS) awarded to Frontiers: University of Kansas Clinical and Translational Science Institute ([TL1TR002368](Frontiers))
+  + *Funding*: Clinical and Translational Science Award (CTSA) grant from the National Center for Advancing Translational Sciences (NCATS) awarded to Frontiers: University of Kansas Clinical and Translational Science Institute (<a href="https://reporter.nih.gov/search/MuqfCa20d0eAL1EjLNtJcw/project-details/10210460"> TL1TR002368 </a>)

   + *Project Summary*: This research provides a first step in developing strategies for the use of portable accelerometers in the evaluation of ambulatory physical activity with adults who have Down syndrome.
 The aims of this research are to develop and compare activity intensity cut-points, i.e., light (1.1-2.9 METs), moderate (3.0-6.0 METs), and vigorous (> 6.0 METs), for walking using vertical axis counts, vector magnitude counts, and gravitational units using established protocols for raw accelerometer data analysis (Euclidean Norm Minus One, Mean Amplitude Deviation, and the Physical Activity Index) for accelerometers worn at the non-dominant hip and both wrists.
 This information will be useful for future research designed to evaluate strategies for increasing walking behavior or for evaluating the association between walking and health outcomes in adults with Down syndrome.